 A string of patents followed as his team diligently patented every unique device they introduced.
 Richard Wanzer had learnt the hard way watching Singer, Howe, Walter Hunt and others trying to destroy each other.
 He protected each and every new improvement as he went.

 Richard Wanzer concentrated on expanding the factory and the world-wide business.
 New models were soon to follow.
 The outstanding success of the Little Wanzer was undeniable, within two years over 15,000 machines had been sold.
 Small, light and cheap in comparison to other machines the Little Wanzer was an instant winner.

 Even today the Little Wanzer sewing machine is a superb machine.
 The machines flew out of the factory gates as quick as his growing workforce could make them.
 Even the Queen of England was said to have been impressed and an order from Windsor Castle was placed with Wanzer's British agents.
 "One thinks one might enjoy a little Wanzer.
 Do fetch one my good man.
 One-thinks one shall knock up a dress for the ball."
 (She didn't really say that).

 The most perfect of all sewing machines the Little Wanzer

 Over the life of the machine over 1,000,000 Little Wanzer's were produced.
-Due to the pretty shape of the machine it is a sewing machine all collectors love to have.
+Due to the pretty shape of the machine it is a sewing machine that all collectors would love to have.

 Some later Wanzer patent dates

 The first Little Wanzer machines side plates, covering the needle bar assembly, were plain but soon they contained a host of information and patent dates including the company trademark of an egg timer/ hour glass or Time Utilizer.
-It was the perfect trademark for, like the washing machine, it saved countless hours of work.
+It was the perfect trademark for the sewing machine as it saved countless hours of work.

 The little Wanzer was possibly the best sewing machine in the world during the 1860's.